junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas fumbles his pocket, thinking maybe he should give Dean a call first.
 He realizes he left his phone upstairs.

-"What were you saying?"
+"What did you say?"
 The heavy door is pulled open again.

 Lucifer beams brightly at him with a mouth without lips.
 "Now we are talking.
 First thing first, do you have one of those nice little cozy chairs I can sit on?"